 You can board the train at any station and head in any direction.

-Note: There is only one train that departs per day in either direction.
-The trains start their departure each day from Los Mochis and Chihuahua City at 6am each day.
+Note: Only one train departs per day in either direction.
+The trains start their departure each day from Los Mochis and Chihuahua City at 6 AM.

-Between Chihuahua City and Los Mochis, El Chepe train tickets cost just around 2,000 pesos (~$100) per person for an economy ticket.
-Executive class tickets can cost aroudn 2,700 pesos (~$135)
+Between Chihuahua City and Los Mochis, El Chepe train tickets cost around 2,000 pesos (~$100) per person for an economy ticket.
+Executive class tickets can cost about 2,700 pesos (~$135)

 However, if you decide to hop on & off, you will have to pay for multiple cheaper tickets.